Definition

 Methbot

-According to security researchers, Methbot was generating between $3 million and $5 million in fraudulent ad revenue daily by producing fraudulent clicks for online ads, as well as fake views of video advertisements.
+According to security researchers, Methbot generated between $3 million and $5 million in fraudulent ad revenue daily by producing fraudulent clicks for online ads and fake views of video advertisements.

-Instead of infecting random devices, the Methbot campaign was run on approximately 800 to 1,200 dedicated servers in data centers located in both the U.S. and the Netherlands.
-The campaign's operational infrastructure included 6,000 spoofed domains and more than 850,000 dedicated Internet Protocol (IP) addresses, many of which were falsely registered as belonging to legitimate ISPs.
+Instead of infecting random devices, the Methbot campaign was run on approximately 800 to 1,200 dedicated servers in data centers in the U.S. and the Netherlands.
+The campaign's operational infrastructure included 6,000 spoofed domains and more than 850,000 dedicated IP addresses, many of which were falsely registered as belonging to legitimate internet service providers.

-The infected servers produced fake clicks and mouse movements and were able to forge Facebook and LinkedIn social media accounts to appear as legitimate users to fool conventional ad fraud detection techniques.
+The infected servers produced fake clicks and mouse movements and forged Facebook and LinkedIn social media accounts to appear as legitimate users to fool conventional ad fraud detection techniques.

-In an effort to disrupt the monetization scheme for Methbot, White Ops published a list of the spoofed domains and fraudulent IP addresses to alert advertisers and enable them to block the addresses.
+To disrupt Methbot's monetization scheme, White Ops published a list of spoofed domains and fraudulent IP addresses to alert advertisers and enable them to block the addresses.

 Mirai